Frostlock/Lab/readme.md

 # Lab

-This repository is used for my some of my personal experiments.
+This repository contains several of my personal experiments.